Comprehensive SSTI Guide

 5. Framework Updates: Keep template engines updated with security patches

-This guide compiles practical SSTI knowledge from 20 research sources.
+This guide compiles practical SSTI knowledge from 40 research sources.
 Template injection vulnerabilities remain common due to the complexity of modern template engines and their powerful features.
+The attack surface extends beyond traditional web frameworks to message-driven architectures (Apache Camel), CMS platforms (Alfresco, Grav), enterprise IT management (ServiceNow), and Node.js prototype pollution chains.